Office Market Overview

 The Greater Porto logistics stock is concentrated in 7 major zones, namely Matosinhos, Airport, Maia, Vila do Conde, Trofa, Alfena and Vila Nova de Gaia.
 Contrary to Lisbon, in Porto there is a wider spread of logistics warehouses and within mix-use areas.

 The logistics stock in Greater Porto currently amounts to 1.1 million sq m.
 Additions to the stock over the last 10 years have been comprised exclusively by build-to-suit developments, which was seen in 2022 as well.
 However, we are recording again speculative projects.
-After VGP Park completion in 2021, two other speculative projects are currently under construction and due to be completed until the year end.
+After VGP Park completion in 2021, two other speculative projects are currently under construction and due to be completed until 2023-year end.

 On the demand side, take-up has been very uneven.
-Take-up in 2021 recorded a historic new high of 136,000 sq m, marginally exceeding the previous 133,000 sq m verified in 2017, when Jerónimo Martins occupied 79,000 sq m.
+Take-up in 2021 recorded a historic new high of 142,250 sq m, marginally exceeding the previous 133,000 sq m verified in 2017, when Jerónimo Martins occupied 79,000 sq m.
 However, 2022 did not recorded the same take-up level, with a total occupation of 63,650 sq m.
 The lower level of take-up reflects the lack of spaces available to let, which is not expected to change over the upcoming years.

 Hotel Market Overview

 Well-known for its beautiful beaches, sunny days, good quality golf resorts, excellent wine and cuisine as well as cultural heritage, Portugal is currently one of Europe’s leading tourist destinations.
 Portugal’s international recognition has increased significantly over the 2010s, with tourism performing as one of the key strategic sectors of the Portuguese economy.